Senior Power Electronics Engineer

 • Simulated and validated protection circuits (UVLO, OVLO, latch-up limiters, power monitoring) for space-grade EPS designs in LTSpice and TINA.

-• Supported EM prototype bring-up and gained foundational experience in space hardware process.
+• Supported EM prototype bring-up, gaining foundational experience in space hardware reliability processes.

 Personal Work